o1243535241/O/readme.txt

 O maybe if 5 walks O and make O light is connect to love so maybe we can triger with just monitor our nature, for example i spin balanced O-s vertical maybe can help nature, use your braine O

 O maybe if from stick  1 maybe #girl 2 maybe #boy so we this both need rescue like nature but #woman main O

+O for search we use = so we can replace on O then we can use 5o(pentagram on circle) its short path to understodd pentagram AI

+O 5 will be sound slavic 5, O soound O, if drop in water pentagram in O will be 5o so reading goes from center....

 #ai #agi #asi
 #O #it #web #BooleanLogic